-This is a 3D version.
+This is a 3D version of the Apollonian depth fractal, introduced here.
 The movie shows (x,y) plane and time goes through the section along the z axis.

 How do you add velocities?

 In the theory of relativity, velocities need to be added not according to the simple Galilean law:

 but rather according to Poincare's formula:

 Not intuitive as it is, it still may be presented in the form of a geometric diagram:

 Here is an interactive version of this diagram.
 Have fun.